MGYamada/MGYamada.github.io/index.md

 @def tags = ["syntax", "code"]

 This is a website on how to use Julia in high-performance computing.
-I will give examples which uses Julia in supercomputers, GPGPUs, etc.
+I will give examples which use Julia in supercomputers, GPGPUs, etc.

 # How to use Franklin